 Ski Jacket – While a good ski jacket isn’t the most important piece of gear for riding, a good jacket can make a huge difference in your comfort on the mountain.
-Columbia isn’t the highest quality outdoor brand ever but I’m really impressed with their products, especially considering the price.
-I really like this Alpine Action Columbia jacket which comes in mens, womens, and kids styles.
+I really love my Women’s Arctix Snow Jacket.
+It super affordable, comfortable, and fashionable.
+Arctix also has mens and kids styles that we love.
 Make sure to pack a jacket that suits the weather where you’re headed.
 Though it’s better to be on the warm side, if you’re headed into the 30s, you might want something with layers you can strip down.

 Ski Pants – Ski pants are absolutely essential (unless you want to look like a jerry).
 I have the Columbia Bugaboo pants and I’m really happy with their warmth, comfort, waterproofness plus they’re flattering and not too baggy.